REFRESH YOUR HOME THIS SPRING: 50% Off Installation on

 House Wrap Prevents Moisture Damage

-The primary purpose of house wrap is to prevent wind-driven rain and moisture from penetrating from reaching the sheathing and internal damage to your home.
+The primary purpose of house wrap is to prevent wind-driven rain and moisture from penetrating and reaching the sheathing and causing internal damage to your home.
 It assists with maintaining a dry building structure.

 This is important because moisture can be incredibly dangerous and damaging to your home.